Social Distancing Versus Social Isolation

 By Denise Montgomery

-Now, as the world responds with unprecedented speed to the threat of Covid-19, the urgency of helping everybody stay in touch is an urgent priority – in particular for vulnerable seniors and the newly-telecommuting, homeschooling, stressed sandwich generation, who coordinates their care (now from a distance).
+Even before news of the Coronavirus emerged in late 2019, researchers have long been studying the effects of isolation on older people.
+Now, even as the world responded to the threat of Covid-19, the urgency of helping everybody stay in touch remains an urgent priority – in particular for vulnerable seniors and the newly-telecommuting, homeschooling, stressed sandwich generation, who coordinates their care (often from a distance).
+And yet, we must also be aware of the potential for serious psychological and emotional consequences of physical isolation, and take proactive steps to prevent and mitigate that toll.

 Everyone needs different amounts of social connection to avoid loneliness

+We know social isolation and loneliness are two different things.
+Loneliness is a feeling of deprivation; we are social animals, and we need each other.
+At the same time, individual needs for social connection vary, just as our needs for sleep.
 Had we all been asked to retreat to our homes for the safety of others in the 1990s or even in 2006, we would have been able to rise to the challenge, but with much greater consequences to our mental and emotional health.
-Even as The New York Times profiled the difficulties older people are facing in ‘I’m Really Isolated Now’: When Elders Have to Fight Coronavirus Alone , there are blessings to count: Covid-19 emerged at a time in human history when we have never been better equipped to handle the challenge of isolation through technology.
+Even considering the difficulties older people faced during Covid-19, there are blessings to count: it emerged at a time in human history when we have never been better equipped to handle the challenge of isolation through technology.
+With cell phones, tablets, smart televisions, broadband internet, and free or affordable communication platforms, people have more ways to remain in touch today than at any point in our past.

 Make a plan to prevent loneliness during social distancing and preventive isolation